ed-o-saurus/PLHaskell/README.md

 If successful, it will terminate with the notice `All tests passed`.

-### Room for Improvement

-The Makefile, install and uninstall scripts should probably be replaced by a cabal or stack script.
-Unfortunately, I'm not familiar with either of them.
-If you see room for improvement or have a complete rewrite, drop me a note.

 ## Trust

 PL/Haskell is a "trusted" language.
 The PostgreSQL manual explains: